 - Behaved in a way that has harmed a child or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.

-Low-level concerns will be handled in line with the schools' Low-level Safeguarding Concerns Policy.
+Low-level concerns will be handled in line with the schools' Safeguarding Policy.
+See Allegations of Abuse Against Staff Policy and Staff Code of Conduct.